zelhajou/42cursus-minishell/README.md

 2. **Quoting**: Correctly handle single (`'`) and double quotes (`"`), preserving the text exactly as is within single quotes and allowing for variable expansion and escaped characters within double quotes.
 3. **Redirections and Pipes**: Detect `>`, `>>`, `<`, `<<`, and `|`, treating them as separate tokens while managing any adjacent whitespace.
 4. **Variable Expansion**: Identify variables (`$VAR` or `${VAR}`) for later expansion.
 This might be more related to parsing after tokenization but be aware during tokenization.
-5. **Error Handling and Reporting**: Detect and report syntax errors, such as unclosed quotes or other issues.

 #### **Tokenization Function**